-- Funding amount: - Climate Mitigation and Forest Resilience: \$150,000,000.
-For competitive grants to carry out climate mitigation or forest resilience practices in the case of underserved forest landowners, subject to the condition that subsection (h) of that section shall not apply. - Payments to Private Forestland Landowners for Implementation of Forestry Practices: \$50,000,000.
-To provide grants to states and other eligible entities for payments to private forest landowners for implementation of forestry practices on private forest land based on the best available science, and for measurable increases in carbon sequestration and storage beyond customary practices on comparable land. - Funding mechanism: Grants. - Eligible recipients: Non-industrial private forests.
+- Funding amount:

+- Climate Mitigation and Forest Resilience: \$150,000,000.
+For competitive grants to carry out climate mitigation or forest resilience practices in the case of underserved forest landowners, subject to the condition that subsection (h) of that section shall not apply.

+- Payments to Private Forestland Landowners for Implementation of Forestry Practices: \$50,000,000.
+To provide grants to states and other eligible entities for payments to private forest landowners for implementation of forestry practices on private forest land based on the best available science, and for measurable increases in carbon sequestration and storage beyond customary practices on comparable land.

+- Funding mechanism: Grants.

+- Eligible recipients: Non-industrial private forests.
 To be eligible to receive a grant, an applicant shall submit to the Secretary, through the State forester or appropriate State agency, a State and private forest landscape-scale restoration proposal based on a restoration strategy.
+Tribes eligible.
+Varies based on funding track, to see list visit the USDA Forest Landowners homepage HERE.

-Tribes eligible. - Eligible uses: Technical assistance. - Cost share requirements: 20%. - Period of availability: Until September 30, 2031. - For more information: - o USDA Webpage for Historically Underserved Farmers and Ranchers HERE.
+- Eligible uses: Technical assistance.

+- Cost share requirements: 20%.

+- Period of availability: Until September 30, 2031.

+- For more information: